 If you hear someone talking abount caring about cucumbers or complaining about bad milk, it’s highly possible they are not actually talking about food.

-Here are seven of our favourite expressions that use food to talk about something completely different.
+Here are nine of our favourite expressions that use food to talk about something completely different.

 Es del año de la pera (literal translation: it is from the year of the pear)